microsoft/pi-azure-recipes/02_c2d_messages/readme.md

 1. Select *No* for all the prompts in the creation process

-1. Your function is now initilized in VS Code
+1. Your function is now initialized in VS Code

 ### Setup IoT Hub

 1. Next you'll set up and IoT Hub.
 This will deploy a resource on Azure.

 1. Navigate back the explorer by typing **Ctrl + Shift + E** or selecting the pages icon from the left navigation

 1. In the *Azure Iot Hub* tab select the options menu in the top right

 1. Select *Create new IoT Hub*

 1. From the drop menu select your subscription the select *+ Create Resource Group*

 1. The IoT Hub should now appear in the *Azure IoT Hub* tab

 1. From the options menu select *Copy IoT Hub Connection String*

 1. Open the *local.settings.json* file that was created with your function.

 1. Add the connection string to *Values* with the variables name **"IoTHubConnectionString"**
     ```json
     "IoTHubConnectionString": "YOUR-CONNECTION-STRING"